-A Vendor is an organization providing professional translation services.
-Translation Vendor in Crowdin Enterprise can create a separate organization.
-Within this organization, a Vendor can:
+A vendor is an organization that provides professional translation services.
+In Crowdin Enterprise, a translation vendor can create a separate organization.
+Within this organization, a vendor can:

-A Vendor receives a secured copy of the project workflow steps it was assigned to, along with translation resources of the assigned project, such as Translation Memory and Glossaries.
+The vendor receives a secure copy of the project workflow steps it was assigned to, along with translation resources from the assigned project, such as Translation Memory and Glossaries.

-The Vendor then can add the assigned steps to its own workspace and organize the processes - set up own workflows, assign people to different steps, and use its translation resources.
+The vendor can then add the assigned steps to their own workspace and organize the processes by setting up own workflows, assigning people to different steps, and utilizing their translation resources.

-The Client won’t have any access to Vendor’s organization.
-It means Vendor’s projects, workflows, or users are only visible to the Vendor.
-The Client will only receive the strings translated or proofread on the Vendor organization side.
-Also, the Client won’t see the usernames of your translators or proofreaders.
-The strings will be marked as Translated or Approved by your organization.
+The client won’t have access to the vendor’s organization.
+This means that the vendor’s projects, workflows, or users are only visible to the vendor.
+The client will only receive the strings translated or proofread on the vendor organization’s side.
+Also, the client won’t see the usernames of the translators or proofreaders.
+The strings will be marked as Translated or Approved by the vendor organization.

-After your organization is switched to a Vendor mode, you’ll see the sections Clients and Incoming Projects on the left sidebar of your organization.
+Once your organization is in Vendor mode, you’ll find the Clients and Incoming Projects sections on the left sidebar of your organization’s workspace.

-Clients are organizations you can provide your translation services to within shared projects.
-In the Clients section of your workspace, you’ll see a list of all the Clients you collaborate with.
+Clients are organizations to which you can provide translation services within shared projects.
+In the Clients section of your workspace, you’ll find a list of all the clients you collaborate with.

-Each time a new organization wants to cooperate with you as a Vendor, it will send you an invitation.
-It can be done in the Vendors section of the client’s workspace.
+When a new organization wants to collaborate with you as a vendor, they will send you an invitation.
+This can be done in the Vendors section of the client’s workspace.

-The Client organization can invite vendors either by using a subdomain in Crowdin or a shareable link.
-In the first case, the Client organization will need your organization’s name to send you the vendor invitation.
-Once you confirm the invitation, this organization will be able to assign you to the workflow steps of its projects.
+The client organization can invite vendors either by using a subdomain in Crowdin or a shareable link.
+In the first case, the client organization will need your organization’s name to send you the vendor invitation.
+Once you confirm the invitation, this organization can assign you to the workflow steps of their projects.

-If you have clients you’d like to cooperate with in Crowdin Enterprise, you can invite them with the help of a shareable link.
+If you have clients you’d like to collaborate with in Crowdin Enterprise, you can invite them using a shareable link.

-To contact the Client organization and, for example, discuss any localization-related questions, follow these steps:
+To contact the client organization and discuss any localization-related questions, follow these steps:

 Alternatively, you can contact a specific client the following way:

-The Incoming Projects section will include all the projects you’re working on as a Vendor.
+The Incoming Projects section will contain all the projects you’re working on as a vendor.

-After you click Add to Workspace next to the Incoming project, you’ll be able to organize the project on your workspace.
+After you click Add to Workspace next to the Incoming project, you can organize that project in your workspace.

-Users you invite to your organization will have different permissions depending on their roles.
+Users you invite to your organization will have different permissions based on their roles.

 Read more about User Management.

-You can assign managers to each Client within the Vendor organization.
-Client managers will coordinate the cooperation with this Client and its incoming projects.
+You can assign managers to each client within the vendor organization.
+Client managers coordinate the collaboration with this client and its incoming projects.

-To assign Client managers for a specific Client organization, follow these steps:
+To assign client managers to a specific client organization, follow these steps:

 You can invite all the translators and proofreaders you work with to your organization.
-They will be able to access those projects within your workspace, where they are assigned to workflow steps.
-You can assign people to workflow steps, languages and split strings between the project members assigned together at one step.
+They will be able to access these projects within your workspace, where they are assigned to workflow steps.
+You can assign people to workflow steps, languages and split strings between the project members assigned together to one step.

-Our useful Getting Started for Translators will help translators and proofreaders start working in Crowdin Enterprise.
+Our useful Getting Started for Translators will help translators and proofreaders get started with Crowdin Enterprise.

-You can also assign Vendors to the projects added to your workspace.
-For that, you should create a workflow that includes Translation by Vendor or Proofreading by Vendor steps.
-This is helpful when you need help translating some rare or less common language pairs.
-The sub-vendor will get a copy of the project steps you assign to them.
+You can also assign vendors to the projects added to your workspace.
+To do this, you should create a workflow that includes Translation by Vendor or Proofreading by Vendor steps.
+This is helpful if you need help translating some rare or less common language pairs.
+The sub-vendor receives a copy of the project steps you assign to them.

-The only restriction you get while creating the workflow for the client project is that the source and target languages are already predefined.
+The only limitation when creating a workflow for a customer project is that the source and target languages are already predefined.
 Within these two languages, you can choose any steps the strings should go through on your side.

 You can use workflow templates or create custom workflows for each project.